MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ![New Azure Migrate project](./media/contoso-migration-rds-to-wvd/new-azure-migrate.png)

-- Choose the option to asses and migrate servers, select VDI, and add a tool.
+- Choose the option to assess and migrate servers, select VDI, and add a tool.

 ![Azure Migration goals of VDI](./media/contoso-migration-rds-to-wvd/azure-migrate-goals-vdi.png)